Gadzhovski/HTTPH4mm3r/README.md

 This tool is intended for educational and research purposes only.
 Any misuse of this software will not be the responsibility of the author or any affiliates.

-## Credits

-Project developed by Radoslav Gadzhovski as part of coursework for the University of Greenwich.